Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Jenny

 Hi, everybody!
 I've missed you so much while I've been on tour.
 And welcome wonderful new newsletter readers.
-It was so great meeting you out there!
+It was terrific meeting you out there!

-Touch a TruckBefore my son could talk, he already loved vehicles.There was this event called Touch-a-Truck, and every time my son would spot a digger or police car, we would promise him that he could see one up close "in July!"
-I share this with you a) because now my son is twelve, and don't the years pass quickly?
+Touch a TruckBefore my son could talk, he already loved vehicles.There was this summer event called Touch-a-Truck, and every time my son would spot a digger or a police car, we would promise him that he could see one up close "in July!"
+I share this with you a) because now my son is twelve, talks a blue streak about the vehicles he still loves, and don't the years pass quickly?
 And also because b) I can't believe my June newsletter is coming out...in July!

 It's Been a Busy Two Months